Full Bloom (Kara album)

-Full Bloom is the fourth studio album and the eighth overall studio album release by South Korean girl group Kara.
+Full Bloom is the fourth Korean language studio album and the eighth overall studio album release by South Korean girl group Kara.
 It was released on September 2, 2013, with the song "Damaged Lady" used as the lead single.
 The song "Runaway" was released two weeks earlier, on August 21, as a preview for it.
 It is also the last Korean album to feature members Nicole Jung and Kang Ji-young who departed the group in 2014, though they would rejoin the group in 2022.
 The album was released one week later after the group's fourth Japanese studio album, Fantastic Girls.

 Background

 The initial hints of the group's new release in South Korea started appearing in July 2013, when an article of their contract with DSP Media was released.
 As stated by the label about the contract rumors, ″We're looking optimistically at renewing our contract with Kara.
 We're keeping various directions in mind, but we're trying to adjust everything optimistically.″ It was also stated that the group would release new material in late August.

 On August 11, the label revealed, via Kara's social media accounts, the group's release was scheduled for September.
 On August 14, it was announced the album's showcase would be held on September 2, at UNIQLO-AX.
 On August 16, it was revealed the promotional track of the album would be titled "숙녀가 못 돼 ("Damaged Lady", literally, "Can't Be a Lady" in Korean).
 The title of the song gained attention for being their first promotional track with a Korean title since "맘에 들면 (If U Wanna)", in 2007.
 They also revealed that "둘 중에 하나 (Runaway) ("Runaway"; literally "One of the Two" in Korean), would be released on August 21 as a preview of the album.
 On August 22, the title of the album, Full Bloom was released, which makes reference back to the group's debut album, The First Blooming.
 A preview of the album was revealed on August 29, containing 10–to-15-second previews to all tracks, except the instrumentals.